‘THE ICE WARRIORS’

 This is the first appearance of a new breed of ‘Doctor Who’ monsters on TV!
 This is a take on the Martians from Mars in ‘Doctor Who’.
 They are the Ice Warriors, and they’re giant lizards that hiss a lot.
 I enjoyed this story with Patrick Troughton and pleased the missing episodes are now animated!

 ‘The Ice Warriors’ is a six-part adventure by Brian Hayles, who would later write ‘The Moon Stallion’ in 1978 with Sarah Sutton in it!
 I love ‘The Moon Stallion’!
-Anyway, this is Brian Hayles’ second contribution to ‘Doctor Who’, having written ‘The Celestial Toymaker’ with William Hartnell’s Doctor.
+Anyway, this is Brian Hayles’ third contribution to ‘Doctor Who’, having contributed ‘The Celestial Toymaker’ and ‘The Smugglers’ with William Hartnell’s Doctor.

 The story was released on DVD in 2013 as a 2-disc DVD set.
 Disc 1 contains the story, whilst Disc 2 contains special features.
 I remember purchasing this DVD on a summer’s day in August.
 I was pleased to watch another TV adventure with Victoria, as at the time, most of her stories were wiped.